CQCL/random_test/README.md

 # Running Statistical Tests

-This repository contains some scripts to help you install statistical tests.
+This repository contains scripts to assist with installing and using various statistical test suites.

 To install dieharder on Ubuntu or Debian, run:
 ```bash